ctn-waterloo/website/ctn_waterloo/content/courses/syde-750/syde-556-course-outline.md

 fundamentals of signal processing, control theory and statistical inference, can be applied to modeling sensory, motor, and cognitive systems.

-_Prerequisites:_ Knowing how to program using matrices in some language (e.g. Python, MATLAB) is highly recommended.
+_Prerequisites:_ Knowing how to program using numpy in Python is highly recommended.
 Familiarity with calculus and linear algebra is required.

-_Discussion Forum:_ You can sign up [on piazza.com](https://piazza.com/) to talk about the assignments, etc.:

 **_Schedule_**: